 And it’s not their fault.

-We grow up hearing the stories of successful people like Bill Gates or Steve Jobs who revolutionized the world with their creative and mind-blowing ideas.
+We grow up hearing the stories of successful people like Bill Gates or Steve Jobs, who revolutionized the world with creative and mind-blowing ideas.

-This builds a belief that if you have to run a successful business, you have to have an idea that is new and hasn't been worked on before.
+This builds a belief that if you have to run a successful business, you have to have a new idea that hasn’t been worked on before.